Testing and Assessments

 Benchmark Exams are administered to students quarterly in their academic classes.
 The subject areas include English, Social Science, Mathematics and World Language.

 This assessment is administered yearly to all students who speak English as a second language.
-Students take a reading, writing, listening and speaking portion each Fall.
-Proficiency level results are mailed home by the end of February.
+Students take a reading, writing, listening and speaking portion each in February.
+Proficiency level results are mailed home in the Spring.

-The previous California State Tests have been replaced by the Smarter Balanced assessments.
-These assessments are aligned to the new State Standards, and go beyond multiple-choice questions to include extended response and technology enhanced items, as well as performance tasks that allow students to demonstrate critical-thinking and problem-solving skills.
+The SBAC assessments are aligned to the new State Standards, and go beyond multiple-choice questions to include extended response and technology enhanced items, as well as performance tasks that allow students to demonstrate critical-thinking and problem-solving skills.
 These assessments will be given in the month of May to 11th grade students.
-10th grade students will still be taking the Life Science State Standards assessment.

 SAT AND ACT